 The charging up may occur as a result of production of positive ions near the anode strips due to charge multiplication.
 The field configuration (Fig.~\ref{fig:fields}) and the low conductivity of the glass favour this effect.
-At room temperature, the bulk resistivity of SHOTT S8900 glass is $\rho\sim 1.1\times 10^{11} ~\Omega\cdot$cm \cite{Bouclier:1993, OrtunoPrados:1995}.
-For our VCC plate, we monitored the resistance between the anode strips and the backplane during the cooling down process by measuring the electric current under applied voltage (Fig. \ref{fig:r_vs_t}).
-At room temperature, we measured $4\times 10^9~\Omega$; at $T\approx$170~K it was $>6\cdot 10^{11} \Omega$ (in terms of bulk resistivity this would be equivalent to a value of $\rho\geq 1.5\times 10^{13}~\Omega\cdot$cm).
+At room temperature, the bulk resistivity of SCHOTT S8900 glass is $\rho\sim 1.1\times 10^{11} ~\Omega\cdot$cm \cite{Bouclier:1993, OrtunoPrados:1995}.
+For our VCC plate, we monitored the resistance (R) between the anode strips and the backplane during the cooling down process by measuring the electric current under applied voltage (Fig. \ref{fig:r_vs_t}).
+At room temperature, we measured $R = 4\times 10^9~\Omega$; at $T\approx$170~K we found $R >6\cdot 10^{11} \Omega$.
+In terms of bulk resistivity this would be equivalent to a value of $\rho\geq 1.5\times 10^{13}~\Omega\cdot$cm.
 The measured trend is consistent with the exponential behaviour observed in similar materials \cite{Pestov:1994, Blaha:1998, WANG2010151, Roy_2019}.

-Although the charge multiplication gain was $<$10 and the activity of our $^{241}$Am source was only 40~Bq, charging up of the substrate is still a possibility.
-Positive ions produced in the avalanche can concentrate in the substrate in-between strips, creating a positive surface charge and distort the local electric field (see Fig.~\ref{fig:fields}).
+Although the charge multiplication gain was $\lesssim$5 and the activity of our $^{241}$Am source was only 40~Bq, charging up of the substrate is still a possibility.
+Positive ions produced in the avalanche can concentrate in the substrate in between strips, creating a positive surface charge and distorting the local electric field (see Fig.~\ref{fig:fields}).
 These ions would then be neutralized by the current flowing through the substrate.
 However, if the substrate conductivity is not sufficient to neutralize the ions promptly, there will be a net concentration of positive charges on the glass surface between the anode strips.
 This would result in deviation of some part of the drifting electrons from the strips and in a reduction of the observable light and charge gains.
 These electrons would recombine with the ions on the glass surface, eventually reaching an equilibrium in a stable, but distorted, field configuration.